What Is Employee Turnover?

 Have You Been Hit by the Resignation Tidal Wave?

-The year 2021 has seen the highest quit rates in decades.
-In July of this year, more than 4 million US employees handed in their resignation letters and started looking for other opportunities.
-According to the US Bureau of Labor Statistics, there were almost 11 million job openings at the end of July.
+The year 2024 has been a tumultuous year for businesses and employees.
+In March of this year, more than 3.3 million US employees handed in their resignation letters and started looking for other opportunities.
+According to the US Bureau of Labor Statistics, there were 8.5 million job openings at the end of March.

-• The tech and healthcare industries have been hit the hardest by the resignation wave.
+• The leisure & hospitality and retail trade industries have been hit the hardest by the resignation wave.

 With or without these findings, the sudden surge in resignations has employers reevaluating the way they hire workers.
 But most importantly, they are looking for ways to improve working conditions and employee satisfaction to reduce turnover in the first place.